 I spent years lying because of bipolar disorder.
 Not in a malicious way or in a way to deceive and hurt people but because of the way that these illnesses had deceived me.

-The truth is, chronic pain warps your perception of how people see you and how situations really are.
+The truth is, that chronic pain warps your perception of how people see you and how situations really are.
 It convinces you that everyone sees you in the worst light.

 I know… Everyone deserves to be honest about how they’re doing, but unfortunately, not everyone has that luxury.
 Whether because your family members don’t “get it,” your boss would never let you have a mental health day, or you’re too nervous to tell your friends how you’re really doing, if you live with bipolar disorder, you might find yourself telling a lie every once in a while to get through it all.